Skip to main content

 CX_CLIENT_ID and CX_CLIENT_SECRET

-These values are obtained from the Checkmarx One web application, see Creating an OAuth2 Client for Checkmarx One Integrations.
+These values are obtained from the Checkmarx One web application, see Creating an OAuth Client for Checkmarx One Integrations.

 6143311909.png